 - clear drying liquid glue

-Begin by cutting the center out of the paper plate, leaving you with a ring.
+Begin by cutting the center out of the paper plate, making it into a ring.
 I used a traditional 9-inch paper plates for my preschoolers, however a series of 6-inch wreaths hanging from a door would look lovely as well.

 We used 6-inch plates in our Christmas paper plate wreaths last year.
 If they are smaller, you can turn them into a garland, too.

 I asked my preschoolers which colors they typically see during the fall season.
 We looked through our paint supply and pulled the colors most fitting.
-My preschoolers referred to my front yard as a reference, where the trees are turning coloring and leaves are beginning to fall.
 So, we settled on red, yellow and brown paint.

-Invite your preschoolers to paint the wreaths as they see fit, using all one color, using all three colors, or mixing the paint to make new colors.
+Invite your preschoolers to paint the wreaths as they see fit, using all one color, using all the colors, or mixing the paint to make new colors.

 Make messy projects like this one easier by providing the right tools for your preschooler to protect their clothing.